harrykioko/sixty-forty/src/docs/IMPLEMENTATION_PLAN.md

 - Supabase RLS policies fixed and working correctly
 - Real-time vote updates functioning as expected
 - User feedback improved with gentler messaging
+- Vote display will show automatically when first vote is cast
+- Existing UI components will be preserved
+- Winner selection will be implemented after vote display enhancement
+- Vote counts are now managed through a dedicated function
+- Real-time updates are working but need better error handling

 ---
 _Last updated: June 2, 2025_